aaronmbos/personal-site/_posts/58_csharp-flags-enum.md

 }
 ```

-This method of defining the values on the `BurgerToppings` enum has the same result as the previous, but instead of integers we are using binary literal values.
+This method of defining the values on the `BurgerToppings` enum has the same result as the previous one, but instead of integers, we are using binary literal values.
 If you're unfamiliar with this syntax, the `0b` prefix is used to denote a binary value.
-The underscore is referred to as a _digit separator_ and isn't required, but it can be used to improve the readability.
-In my opinion this method doesn't have any real advantage over using integer literals, so personally I would still opt for the previous method for the readability improvement.
+The underscore is referred to as a _digit separator_ and isn't required, but it can be used to improve readability.
+In my opinion, this method doesn't have any real advantage over using integer literals, so I would still opt for the previous method for the readability improvement.

 ### Using Bit Shift Operator